pthutta/kentico-onboarding-js/README.md

 **Note**
 You might experience a dependency hell due to different versions of promises, fetch and their respective typings.
 The solution is to install `isomorphic-fetch` and `es6-promise` libraries plus their typings (see Task 4).
 Also make sure to *uninstall* all other packages for promises and fetch (plus their typings) otherwise you will get many wierd error messages.

-In order to wirte tests properly, you will surely need to use some [mocking functionality provided by Jest testing framework](https://facebook.github.io/jest/docs/mock-functions.html#content).
+In order to write tests properly, you will surely need to use some [mocking functionality provided by Jest testing framework](https://facebook.github.io/jest/docs/mock-functions.html#content).
 In case your linter starts to complain about it follow [this SO answer](http://stackoverflow.com/a/40265356).